AkaCoder404/Express-Starter/README.md

 1. Install the correct node version using `nvm use`
 2. Install packages using `npm install`
 3. Setup MySQL database server using `docker-compose --env-file .env -f docker/docker-compose.yml up -d`, create tables using `public/mysql_db_schema.sql`, and create `.env` file your DB information.
+4. Create a JWT token using `openssl rand -base64 32` or other methods.
 ```sh
 PORT=8001